bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ...
 ```

-Just like other processes, containers also have PIDs assigned to them by host.
-You can fetch the PID of a running container using following command:
+Just like other processes, containers also have PIDs assigned to them by the host.
+You can fetch the PID of a running container using the following command:

 ```bash
 $  docker inspect -f '{{.State.Pid}}' deploy-hugo-server-1
 7172
 ```

-`ps aux` command could be used list the running processes on the system along with their details.
+`ps aux` command could be used to list the running processes on the system along with their details.

 ```bash
 $ ps aux | grep 7172